yguitton/training-material/topics/imaging/tutorials/multiplex-tissue-imaging-TMA/tutorial.md

 >
 >    > <comment-title>Limitations of GMM automated phenotyping</comment-title>
 >    >
 >    > When manual gates are not provided, Scimap fits a 2-component Gaussian Mixture Model (GMM) to determine a threshold between positive and negative cells.
-This automated gating can work well when markers are highly abundant within the tissue, and the data shows a bimodal distribution; **however**, this is usually not the case, and it is recommended to provide manual gates which can be found using the **GateFinder** tool
+This automated gating can work well when markers are highly abundant within the tissue, and the data shows a bimodal distribution; **however**, this is usually not the case, and it is recommended to provide manual gates which can be found using {% tool [GateFinder](toolshed.g2.bx.psu.edu/repos/goeckslab/gate_finder/gate_finder/3.5.1+galaxy0) %}
 >    >
 >    {: .comment}
 >